If there is one thing that’s hard to argue about, it’s the following: starting your own company is extremely exciting!

 This means you have to document your meetings, record stock issuances, keep all of your contracts, etc. Losing an important file, for whatever reason, may cause you serious trouble later with your clients, partners, or legal bodies.

-Lastly, make sure all of your computer files are well-protected, with a regular back-up keeping copies of everything you store in your system.
+Lastly, make sure all of your computer files are well-protected, with regular back-up keeping copies of everything you store in your system.
 Investing in a superb antivirus is crucial to making sure your files and documents (and consequently your business) are safe from a potentially catastrophic loss of data or data breach.

 Final Words: Protect Your Business And Protect Your Profit